sri/thumbs/README.txt

 How It Works
 =============

-1. Get all JPEGs under ~/Pictures.
+1. Scan all JPEGs under ~/Pictures.
-2. Create thumbnails for those JPEG under ./thumbs directory.
+2. Create thumbnails for those JPEGs under ./thumbs directory.
    Default thumbnail size: 320 x 320.
 3. A HTML page is generated with all the thumbnails.
 4. That HTML is opened by a browser.
 Since the browser opens the HTML straight from disk, it loads all the thumbnails very quickly.
 4. A webserver starts up in the background, recording user selections.
+Clicking on an image, selects it.
+   Clicking it again deselects it.
-5. When user is done, the selected images (the originals, not the thumbnails) are copied into a new directory.
+5. When user is done, the selected images (the originals, not the thumbnails) are copied into a new directory (in the order in which they were selected).